 Tau Beta Sigma has adopted Overture as our national curriculum.
 This curriculum is used in every chapter across the nation and provides an equal education to chapter members while still allowing chapters to have their own personality reflected in the membership education process.
 Your chapter must use Overture as your chapter's membership education program.
-To access all Overture resources, you need to access the Overture Google Drive through your chapter's @tbsigma.org email address.
+To access all Overture resources, please visit the Overture landing page, as well as the Overture Facebook page.
+Please email overture@tbsigma.org with any questions.